| |

 |

 Poor Kramnic.
 He received a mere $500,000 for his time and trouble.
-Well, we've reached the point where we must brag on any human who has the remarkable ability to hold his own against a computer.
+Well, we've reached the point where we must brag on any human who has the rekable ability to hold his own against a computer.
 Just to draw the damn things speaks well of our extraordinary brains.
 How on earth can a man do that?
-What a marvelous creature we are.
+What a velous creature we are.
 Soon, the most frequent result will be more like Michael Adams' than like Mramnik's.
 And I see young Radjabov lost to his computer opponent.
 We're losing any sense of humiliation at losing to them.
 Headlines will extol our greatness when we manage to draw a game against a computer.
 Wilma

 |